 10g chips match live-room specifications and are easier to handle over long sessions.
 14g chips usually add a metal insert to a moulded composite blank — they feel dense and premium but are heavier than most casino stock and can tire hands during long tournaments.

 11.5g is the classic home-game composite weight (often injection-moulded with a metal core).
 They play well for occasional hosts but are not the same product tier as compression-moulded 10g inlay or direct-print casino chips.
-See our UK supplier tiers guide for how listings differ.
+See supplier types compared for how fast-decal listings differ from casino-grade.

 If you want authentic feel and long-term durability, aim for 10g casino-grade custom clay or custom ceramic chips with your denominations printed in.
 If you need chips in days for a one-off event, 11.5g–14g decal blanks are fine — just know they are a different category.
 Our upgrade from plastic guide walks through that jump.